florin-dumitrescu/accurate-search/README.md

 # accurate-search

-2 engines in 1 library: the most **accurate text search**, still very fast, and the **fastest text search** with still very good results.
+2 engines in 1 library: the most **accurate text search**, very fast, and the **fastest text search** with accurate results.
 Easy to switch the engines based on your needs.
 Setting ratings for entries will influence the scoring.
 No dependencies on other libraries or APIs, so it works offline too.

 Features:
 - **text search** with options: